faizluqman7/faizluqman7/README.md

 - 👋 Hi, I’m @faizluqman7
 - 👀 I’m interested in software development and artificial intelligence/machine learning technologies
-- 🌱 I’m currently a gap year student, looking to study computer science undergraduate degree in 2022
+- 🌱 I’m currently a second year computer science undergraduate in the UK
--  Currently self-learning software development and Artificial Intelligence
 - 📫 How to reach me: faizluqman7@gmail.com

 <!---